ikks/gimp-stable-diffusion/stablehorde-gimp3/README.md

 image.
 The higher the value, the more the AI will work on details.
 But it also means, the longer the generation takes and the more the GPU is used.
 50 is a good value to use.

-- **Seed:** This parameter is optional.
-If it is empty, a random seed will be generated on the server.
-If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
-A slightly different image will be generated, if the parameters are modified.
-You find the seed in an additional layer at the top left.

 - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).